The Johri, Jaipur

 The Arrival -

 Before arriving, The Johri's guest experience team request a quick call, as the narrow lanes of the bazar are inaccessible by car.
-We park outside a row of pink shopfronts displaying an array of handcrafted jewellery, and are accompanied for the short stroll to a vermillion entrance with signs in tasteful gold proclaiming simply 'The Johri' in English and Hindi.
+We park outside a row of pink shopfronts displaying an array of handcrafted jewellery, and are accompanied for the short stroll to the hotels entrance with signs in tasteful gold proclaiming 'The Johri' in English and Hindi.

 Led through two courtyards - one; shared by local shops, vendors who have been a part of the building for generations, through the hotel's award-winning restaurant and into an open courtyard as is typical of such havelis.
 The butter-coloured interior walls rise gently around, leading the eye upward to a rooftop that houses the Moti 'pearl' suite and a terrace where private dinners can be arranged on request.

-We settle into a cool corner with soothing peach walls and traditional paintings, chilled kahwa in hand, a traditional spiced drink that is the perfect respite from the sweltering heat, before being led up to the Neelam Suite.
+We settle into a cool corner with soothing peach walls and traditional paintings, promtly greeted by chilled kahwa (a traditional spiced drink) that offers respite from the sweltering heat, before being led up to the Neelam Suite.

 The Neelam Suite -

-Named aptly for it’s gentle blue hue, The Neelam Suite is a slice of paradise.
-Coveted for the traditional Indian swing that frames the bed, the suite is grand yet approachable, with touches that reveal the thought that has gone into every corner.
+Named aptly for its calming blue hue, The Neelam Suite is a slice of paradise.
+Coveted for the traditional Indian swing that frames the bed, the suite is grand yet approachable, with touches revealing the considerations behind every detail.

 A large bed draped in cloud-coloured linens with the subtlest of borders hinting at its custom-made origins, an embroidered headboard, matching cushions and bolsters, all sit at the heart of the room.
-The gently patterned tiled floor is cool underfoot, and in one corner, two hand-painted tiger chairs (a male and female, as I am told by the guest experience team) sit as rightful rulers of their domain, adding personality.
-All framed by brazenly painted black and white pillars that somehow blend seamlessly into the room.
+The patterned tiled floor is cool underfoot, and in one corner, two hand-painted tiger chairs (a male and female, as I am told by the guest experience team) sit as rightful rulers of their domain – all framed by brazenly painted black and white pillars that somehow blend seamlessly into the room.

-Unlocking the suite with a key dangling with a heavy blue tassel, the spaces inside don't seem to stop unfolding: a dressing room with a private sitting area, a nook perfect for lounging with starched white gaddhis (mattresses) framing the windows alongside the minibar, perfect for entertaining guests or settling in with a drink and a book, and a bathroom stocked with custom toiletries.
+Unlocking the suite with a heavily tasselled key (blue to match the room, of course), we slowly discover the rooms as they unfold.
+A dressing room with a private sitting area, a nook perfect for lounging with starched white gaddhis (mattresses) framing the windows alongside the minibar, perfect for entertaining guests or settling in with a drink and a book, and a bathroom stocked with custom toiletries.

-With just two suites per floor and a shared lounging space between them, the whole experience feels intimate and private, like visiting relatives in their home.
+With just two suites per floor and a shared lounging space between them, the whole experience feels intimate and private, like visiting relatives or friends in their home.

 The Experience -

-After lounging in the room and spending as much time as possible on the swing, we made our way downstairs for an incredible dinner followed by wonderful night's sleep on what might be the world’s most comfortable mattress, readying ourselves for an early morning.
+After lounging in the room and spending as much time as possible on the swing, we make our way downstairs for an incredible dinner at The Johri Restaurant followed by a blissful night's sleep, readying ourselves for an early start.

-Setting off for an early morning tour organised by the hotel's team to the flower market, Jaipur's streets are awake but the shops are still closed, making it the perfect juxtaposition of noisy yet surprisingly accessible.
+We set off at 7am for a tour to the local flower market, a short walk from The Johri.
+Jaipur's streets are awake but the shops are still closed, making it the perfect juxtaposition of noisy yet accessible.
 Walking past the honeycombed windows of the extraordinary Hawa Mahal (Wind Palace) and past ancient temples, the market reveals itself as an incredible riot of noise and colour, fresh flowers, fruits and vegetables sold to wholesalers daily.
-Our guide is wonderfully knowledgeable and it's a different side of Jaipur entirely, one that slowly melts into the rest of the city's bustle as the day progresses.
+Our hotel recommended guide is wonderfully knowledgeable and it's a different side of Jaipur entirely, one that slowly melts into the rest of the city's bustle as the day progresses.

 The Feeling -